-This summer, Florida State University will again be sponsoring the Saturday-at-the- Sea Summer Day Camp (SATS Camp), a program that introduces late middle school & early high school students to experimental marine ecology.
+This summer, Florida State University will again be sponsoring the Saturday-at-the- Sea Summer Day Camp (SATS Camp), a program that introduces late middle school and early high school students to experimental marine ecology.
 To be eligible, students MUST be a Florida resident, be able to swim and be currently enrolled in 7th, 8th, 9th & 10th grade.

 The program is funded by the Office of Science Teaching Activities at Florida State University.
 Each session will include 12 students and 2 teacher participants.